 - Provide unique and valued resident perspective to Academy planning activities;

-- Promote effective communication between the Academy and the resident community;
+- Promote effective communication between the Academy and the resident and fellow community;

-- Promote effective communication within the resident community;
+- Promote effective communication within the resident and fellow community;

-- Provide education and training to enhance residents’ leadership skills; and
+- Provide education and training to enhance residents’ and fellows' leadership skills; and

 - Serve as the Academy liaison to medical students and assist in educating them regarding the specialty of PMR.